lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 The ordering of the points defining the pixel is different from the quadrilateral cell.
 The points are ordered in the direction of increasing axis coordinate, starting with _x_, then _y_, then _z_.
 The pixel is a special case of the quadrilateral and is used to improve computational performance.

 One important note is that the definition of the pixel cell given here is different from the usual definition for a pixel.
 Normally pixels are thought of as constant-valued “picture-elements” in an image (see [“Graphics Hardware”]/VTKBook/03Chapter3/#39-graphics-hardware) in [Chapter 3](/VTKBook/03Chapter3)).
-The definition given here implies that four pictureelements form the four corner points of the pixel cell.
+The definition given here implies that four picture elements form the four corner points of the pixel cell.
 We normally use the term pixel to describe a pixel cell, but the meaning of the term will vary depending on context.

 **Polygon.** The polygon is a primary two-dimensional cell.
 The polygon is defined by an ordered list of three or more points lying in a plane.
 The polygon normal is implicitly defined by a counterclockwise ordering of its points using the right-hand rule.

-The polygon may be nonconvex, but may not have internal loops, and it cannot self-intersect.
+The polygon may be non-convex, but may not have internal loops, and it cannot self-intersect.
 The polygon has _n_ edges, where _n_ is the number of points in the polygon.

 **Tetrahedron.** The tetrahedron is a primary three-dimensional cell.
-The tetrahedron is defined by a list of four nonplanar points.
+The tetrahedron is defined by a list of four non-planar points.
 The tetrahedron has six edges and four triangular faces as shown in **Figure 5-2**.

 **Hexahedron.** The hexahedron is a primary three-dimensional cell consisting of six quadrilateral faces, twelve edges, and eight vertices.
 The hexahedron is defined by an ordered list of eight points as shown in **Figure 5-2**.
 The faces and edges must not intersect any other faces and edges, and the hexahedron must be convex.